canopas/web-devops-roadmap/README.md

 - Write CI/CD script for running nginx container on EC2 instance

 - Cloudflare configuration
-  - Create Cloudflare account if not already created
+  - Create a Cloudflare account if not already created
   - Add DNS(i.e - admin.example.com) on Cloudflare and proxy it to NGINX

 ## Static site deployment